josephj9/Cypress/README.md

 # Cypress

 ## Installation
-This project was built using python, html, css, flask, JavaScript and Google Folium.
+This project was built using Python, HTML, CSS, Flask, JavaScript and Google Folium.
 Please make sure those are installed on your computer.

 To clone the repository,